ChoudhurySoham/SlidelyBackend/README.md

 NOTE: Install Node.js and npm if not already installed.
 Also install dependencies **express** and **typescript**

-IMPORTANT: Install and initialise node modules using "npm init -y" in the same directory as all the other files
+IMPORTANT: Install and initialise node modules using "npm i" in the same directory as all the other files